Alluxio/alluxio/integration/kubernetes/CSI_README.md

 ### Docker image

-The `alluxio/alluxio` docker image now supports CSI.
-You can build the docker image yourself following the instructions in `${ALLUXIO_HOME}/integration/docker/README.md`, section `Building docker image for production` or `Building docker image for development` depending on your needs.
-If you don't build the image locally, Kubernetes will use the latest published `alluxio/alluxio` image on Dockerhub.
+The official `alluxio/alluxio` docker image now supports CSI.
+By default Kubernetes will pull the latest published `alluxio/alluxio` image on Dockerhub.

+Alternatively you can build the docker image yourself following the instructions in `${ALLUXIO_HOME}/integration/docker/README.md`, section `Building docker image for production` or `Building docker image for development` depending on your needs.
+Make sure you refer to your built image in the deploying yaml files.

 ### Deploy